bobko69/8PortLEDDistro/README.md

 ## Where can I get the STL files for the CG1500 / DIN rail mount?
 STL files can be found on thingiverse https://www.thingiverse.com/thing:5599003

+## Where can I get the STL files for mounting in a MTM AC30C-11 case?
+STL files and instructions can be found on thingiverse https://www.thingiverse.com/thing:6442204

 ## I want to make my own mount, what is the hole spacing?
 The holes are 3mm x 3mm.
 The spacing from outside edge to outside edge is 105mm x 65mm.
 ![hole spacing](./img/din_rail_holes.png)